fullstack-lang/gong/README.md

 This stack has a model with two structs:

-- `Hello` which stores a way to say hello
-- `Country` which stores a country and an association to the way to say hello in this country

 All commands are executed fast (on an average computer) except `gongc go/models` which takes a few minutes. `gongc` can be long the first time it is executed for a stack because it perfoms `npm i` (installation of node packages) which requires the download of hundreds of megabytes.